Discreet Rifle Bags

 Looking for the best discreet rifle carry case?

 Lynx Defense offers discreet rifle cases to make carrying your rifle hassle-free wherever you go.
 With our bags, you won’t draw the unwanted attention of your normal rifle case.

 Why Choose a Discreet Rifle Case?

 If you are looking for the perfect covert bag for your SBR or long rifle, look no further.
 If you are in the market for an SBR bag make sure you read the 4 things your SBR case needs article to make sure the case you buy covers all your needs.
 Here are some of the reasons you should choose a bag from our new Urban Legend Series of covert rifle bags.

 Low Profile Rifle Case

-Discreet is the name and low profile is the game.
-Creating a case that is discreet and doesn’t draw attention to your firearm from the general public is key when carrying your EDC rifle.
+Discreet is the name, and low profile is the game.
+Creating a discreet case and doesn’t draw attention to your firearm from the general public is key when carrying your EDC rifle.